Mihir182/hello-world/README.md

 # hello-world
-Just a simple Hello world to get started with GitHube Just a simple Hello-world
+Just a simple Hello world to get started with GitHub Just a simple Hello-world